PdxCodeGuild/20170724-FullStack-Night/Code/sam/capstone_proposal.md

 #Sihir

 ###Product Overview:
 Web based side scrolling game.
-User will enter username to begin playing.
+User will create an account to begin playing.
 Will feature a list of top 5 high scores and associated users at end of level.

 ###Specific Functionality:

 User will interact with game by using the arrow key and space bar as controls.
-As the user advances through the game the high score data will be continuously updated.
+As the user advances through the game, without colliding with an enemy, the high score data will be continuously updated.

 ### Data Model:
-user names and high scores will be saved in a table in the database.
+user accounts, including high score will be saved in a table in the database.

 ### Technical Components:
 I will program the game using phaser.
 I will use inkscape to design the graphics.
 Front-end will be done in HTML/CSS and JS.
 Backend will use Django.